berenslab/uneye/README.md

 uneye is a Python 3 package, that uses [pytorch](http://pytorch.org) for the neural network implementation.

 U'n'Eye is a neural network for the detection of saccades and other eye movements.
-For a description of the algorithm, see <link to bioarxiv>
+For a description of the algorithm, see (link to bioarxiv).

+For any questions regarding this repository please contact [marie-estelle.bellet@student.uni-tuebingen.de](mailto:marie-estelle.bellet@student.uni-tuebingen.de) or [philipp.berens@uni-tuebingen.de](philipp.berens@uni-tuebingen.de).

-We provide weights that were learned on different datasets.
-The weights can be found in the folder **training** and the corresponding datasets in the folder **data**.
+We provide network weights that were learned on different datasets.
+The weights can be found in the folder **training** and the corresponding datasets will be available in the folder **data** after publication.

 Users can train their own network to obtain optimal performance.
 Please see the module description below and the example jupyter notebook **UnEye.ipynb** for instructions.

 We provide a [docker](http://docker.com) container for platform-independent use.
 Under Mac OS and Ubuntu, you can alternatively install the package on your local computer.
-Use either installation A or B.
+As the network is based on PyTorch, using it locally on Windows is not straightforward.
+We will add a description in the future.
+For now, please use the docker solution if you are working on Windows.

 ## Installation A): Docker